His Majesty The Kings Guard

 Changing of the guard

 The main changing of the guard detail takes place daily at 13.30.
-During the summer, concerts or drill exercises may be presented in conjunction with this ceremony.
-Please contact the nearest Norwegian tourist information office for more details.
+During the summer, parades with concerts or drill exercises may be presented in conjunction with this ceremony.

 During the summer, concerts or drill exercises are sometimes presented in conjunction with the changing of the guard.
 Photo: Thomas Kristiansen, the Royal Court.